wanghaisheng/trump-is-trapped/README.md

 # Milton - A sandbox for digital life trapped in a room

+## MILTON IS LIVE NOW!

+You can play it here: https://souls.chat/s/opensouls/milton-is-trapped

+## About Milton

-This is an exploration of digital life inhabiting interactive environments.
+Milton is trapped in a room is an exploration of digital life inhabiting interactive environments.

 ![](milton.png)